 APA guidelines for child custody evaluations in divorce proceedings

-Even though these guidelines are not mandatory, they could be considered an authoritative treatise that could be used in cross examination of the court appointed neutral evaluator (See below).
+Even though the APA guidelines are not mandatory, they could be considered an authoritative treatise that could be used in cross examination of the court appointed neutral evaluator (See below).
+I also had a case against a premier firm where their attorney was successful (obviously over my objection) to put a copy of the guidelines in evidence.

 It will be very helpful for you to read the Guidelines prior to you cross-examination as they will undoubtedly assist you in developing a strategy as well as specific questions.